reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

    C,S = np.cos(X), np.sin(X)

-X is now a numpy array with 256 values ranging from -pi to +pi (included).
+X is now a numpy array with 256 values ranging from -π to +π (included).
 C is the cosine (256 values) and S is the sine (256 values).

 To run the example, you can type them in an IPython interactive session